phalado/triple-triad/README.md

 A special thanks to [myst6re](https://github.com/myst6re) for providing the list of NPC's cards and [Jeffrey Han](https://github.com/itdelatrisu) that created a [Triple Triad HTML5](https://github.com/itdelatrisu/triple-triad-html5) where I got the cards' and table's images;

 I have no business rights about the characters used in this API.
 This is only for learning purposes.
-All characters and musics belong to [Square-Enix][square].
+All characters and songs belong to [Square-Enix][square].

 <!-- Links -->